 Since then, UNHCR is no longer involved in direct RSD in the territory, playing instead an advisory and capacity building role.

-Despite this change, there are no plans to close SOHK, which continues to promote the cause of refugees and provide the legal and physical protection support needed to safeguard their rights throughout the asylum process and beyond.
-Currently, SOHK focuses on three key areas: Protection, Durable Solutions and Fundraising (Private Sector Partnerships).
+Despite this change, there are no plans to close SOHK, which continues to promote the cause of persons of concern and provide the legal and physical protection support needed to safeguard their rights throughout the adjudication process and beyond.
+Currently, SOHK focuses on three key areas: Protection, Comprehensive Solutions and Private Sector Partnerships.